 Refugee Information Processing System (RIPS)

-The Refugee Information Processing System (RIPS) is a refugee case management system for non-governmental organisations (NGOs) and law firms who provide legal aid to refugees.
-It is a free cloud/web-based system to standardise and secure refugee case management.
-RIPS increases the effectiveness of data organisation and can be adapted to the specific needs of the user.
+The Refugee Information Processing System (RIPS) is a refugee case management system for non-governmental organizations (NGOs) and law firms who provide legal aid and other services to refugees.
+It is a cloud/web-based system to standardize and secure refugee case management.
+RIPS allows organizations to keep track of client information and increases the effectiveness of data organization and coordination.
+It can be adapted to the specific needs of the user.

 The software has been used by law firms and NGOs to manage more than 500,000 refugee cases in the UK, Ecuador, Egypt, Malaysia, Mexico, Tanzania and Thailand.
-RIPS has been designed and developed by UK software company Applied Network Solutions , a leader in bespoke case management software systems.
+RIPS has been designed and developed by UK software company Applied Network Solutions.

 Since RIPS was first developed in 1995, Applied Network Solutions managing director David Johnston and the team have been continually adapting the software to suit users’ increasingly complex needs.